nicholas-papachriston/dotfiles/README.md

 Install [brew](https://brew.sh/) for both linux or mac.

 Ensure you have GNU Stow installed on your system.
+Ripgrep and Lazygit are needed later.

 ```shell
 brew install stow ripgrep jesseduffield/lazygit/lazygit